muratk5n/thirdwave/en/README.md

 ---

-Dude in the back just dropped his magazine on the floor, WTF
+Dude in the back just dropped his magazine on the ground, WTF

 [[-]](https://youtu.be/6SOVTHjHjbw?t=19)